guestart/ESIPSYvEOAOSDlb1erb/README.md

 I think there exists plenty of Pain Spots particularly using Oracle SQL.
 Here're impressed **`Top 10`** (for the **BEGINNER** level) ...

-I'll assistant and guide you to solve them entirely after you purchasing the awesome curriculum.
+You're able to solve them entirely after purchasing the awesome curriculum.

 ## 🎓 About the Curriculum